aurghya-0/course-materials/Converted_C_guidelines/17.typ

 - Suggest students test edge cases for their decision logic blocks. \
 - Highlight how decision making improves user experience in applications.

-This guideline should help teachers deliver a clear, engaging session on decision making in C programming, building foundational skills critical to writing dynamic programs.